VolobuievKostiantyn/Ideas/README.md

 # Ideas

+- App to detect wrong posture during working on PC: fix posture, than work!

 - My Android app - create your own Android app (like own site, youtube channel, etc)

 - Eco friendly app.
 Calculate your waste impact.
 How many trees you should plant